Skip to main content

 GLM Coding Plan (subscription)

-• Quotas reset on a rolling 5-hour window and a weekly window — this is the ceiling to plan around, not a monthly cap.
+• Quotas reset on a rolling 5-hour window and a weekly window — plan around the ceiling, not a monthly cap.

 • Coverage includes GLM-5.1, GLM-5-Turbo, GLM-5, GLM-4.5, and GLM-4.5-Air.